suleigolden/mvc/README.md

-##	TheLastCodeBender PHP MVC Framework
+##	TheLastCodeBender PHP MVC Application without libraries or frameworks

-The PHP MVC Framework was develop using a simple customize MVC framework developed with PHP 7.
+This project is a personal project created by Suleiman A. Mamman AKA TheLastCodeBender to learn the advance fundamentals of programming and modern web development from scratch using PHP 7.2 and MySQL.

+The main goals of the project are to learn and implement the full concept of Model View Controller(MVC), Object-Oriented Programming(OOP), routing, security, authentication, modern web development practices, and finally conbine them all together to function as a modern web application.

-The MVC contains two folders inside the app folder (Controller, model) and aa view folder in the main directory.
+The MVC contains two folders inside the app folder (Controller, model) and a view folder in the main directory.

-The autoload file load all the classes in each of the app folder automatically, while the index.php file send a route request to the Routecontroller.
+The autoload file load all the classes in each of the app folder automatically, while the index.php file send a route request to the Routecontroller to handle.

 The Routecontroller handle the Navigation between the pages just like laravel routes.